Khwalab3ar/u2_lesson_react_mapping_components/README.md

 - We use the `{}` notation to tell the React compiler that the next bit of code is JavaScript
 - We utilize the `.map` method on the `countries` data which will in turn give us access to each country object.
 - We then utilize the `()` syntax to return multiple jsx elements without having to use the `return` keyword.
-- Finally, the capitol and country name are provided to each `li` element with heading tags.
+- Finally, the capital and country name are provided to each `li` element with heading tags.

 At this point, we can check our browsers and open the console, you'll see the following warning/error: